 - If the web host can defend against server and network denial of service attacks

-- If the server has application layer firewall
+- If the server has an application layer firewall

 - If they can detect and prevent intrusions in their system

 The reliability of your hosting server is vital, especially if you attract millions of users regularly.
-Regardless of whether your server hardware is enterprise-class grade or PC grade, hardware is susceptible to failure and it can happen at any time.
+Regardless of whether your server hardware is an enterprise-class grade or PC grade, the hardware is susceptible to failure, and it can happen at any time.

 To prevent your website from going out of operation, you may require hot or standby hosting servers.

-Cloud hosting is deemed to be the best in terms of reliability and cost-effectiveness, but it also has data privacy limitation.
-You can study about cloud security to educate yourself more about cloud hosting limitations.
+Cloud hosting is deemed to be the best in terms of reliability and cost-effectiveness, but it also has data privacy limitations.
+You can study cloud security to educate yourself more about cloud hosting limitations.

-Furthermore, to avoid website outages during a large traffic spike, you need to ensure your server is capable of sharing the load.
+Furthermore, to avoid website outages during a large traffic spike, you need to ensure your server can share the load.
 Your website requires sufficient resources to deal with thousands of user requests per second, so ask your web host about their load-balancing plan.